gunajakku/Temperature_Forecasting_Timeseries_Analysis/README.md

 ## Tasks

-This project sets and addresses the following questions:
-* How to conduct a Time-Series Analysis project from raw data?
+* To conduct a Time-Series Analysis project from raw data?
-* How to deal with a Time-Series data that has seasonality?
+* To deal with a Time-Series data that has seasonality?
 * Implementing the Moving Average to capture long-term fluctuations
 * Parameter Selection for the model using GRID Search
 * Make Weather Forecasts using the SARIMAX model
-* How to diagnose the model performance using charts and other metrics (AIC score, RMSE value)?
+* Diagnose the model performance using charts and other metrics (AIC score, RMSE value)?